corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/onboarding/session-certificates.md

 If you upload a certificate chain consisting of more than one certificates, ensure that `-----END CERTIFICATE-----` and `-----BEGIN CERTIFICATE-----` from the next certificate are separated by a new line with no empty spaces in between.
 {{< /note >}}

-### Disable Revocation Checks
+### Revocation Checks

+If session certificates are used, revocation checks are performed by the P2P Gateway.
+As a result, the P2P Gateway's firewall zone must be configured to allow access to the certificate's online certificate status protocol (OSCP) and/or Certificate Revocation List (CRL) endpoint.

-If the CA has not been configured with revocation (for example, via CRL or OCSP), you can disable revocation checks.
+If the CA has not been configured with revocation, you can disable revocation checks.
 By default, revocation checks are enabled.
 To disable revocation checks, do the following:
 1. Retrieve the current link manager configuration version:
    ```shell